cashfree/cashfree-woocommerce/readme.txt

 This is the official Cashfree Payment Gateway plugin for WooCommerce.
 By integrating this plugin with your WooCommerce store you can accept payments via 100+ domestic as well as international payment modes and use advanced features such as instant refunds for online and COD orders, pre-authorization for card payments, instant settlements, and more.

 For more information about Cashfree Payments please go to https://cashfree.com.

+== Frequently Asked Questions ==

+= Is Cashfree Payments Plugin free? =

+Yes!
+Cashfree Payments Plugin are and always will be free.

+= domain.name is not enabled.
+Please reach out to cashfree? =

+You might be facing this issue because your domain is not yet whitelisted.
+But don't worry, we've got you covered!
+To resolve this, simply click on the [link](https://docs.cashfree.com/docs/developers-whitelisting) provided to whitelist your domain.

+= What should I do if I'm using the Cashfree Payments plugin on multiple WooCommerce domains and encounter duplicate order IDs? =

+No worries, we've got a simple solution for you!
+If you're managing the Cashfree Payments plugin across multiple WooCommerce domains and you notice the possibility of duplicate order IDs due to sequential generation.
+To ensure a unique identification for orders originating from different domains, consider enabling the "Order ID Prefix" feature in the plugin's configuration settings.
+Enabling the order ID prefix guarantees a seamless experience for you and your customers.
+By adding a unique prefix to each order ID, you'll effortlessly distinguish orders across your various domains.
+Disabling the Enable Order Id Prefix after it's been enabled might break post-order flows.
+Consider the implications before making changes.
+Please be mindful of the impact on your order management process before toggling this setting.

 == Installation ==